luizmlo/Arduino-Keyboard-Fix/README.md

 # Arduino-Keyboard-Fix
-This is a fix for the Arduino Leonardo Keyboard lib bug.
+This is a fix for the Arduino Leonardo Keyboard lib.
+This will make your ´loop()´ execute only once.